 STANDARDS FOR PROOF OF RESIDENCY WHEN PROOF IS REQUIRED BY HAVA

-As indicated in FAQ #2, HAVA requires that certain voters are required to show proof of identity in order to vote.
+The Help America Vote Act (HAVA) requires that certain voters are required to show proof of identity in order to vote.

 The Secretary of State has adopted regulations, pursuant to Elections Code section 14310 (e), that specify what documents may be used to prove a voter's ID.
 The Office of Administrative Law approved these emergency regulations on January 28, 2004.